chrischow/dataandstuff/next/2018-09-29-the-modelling-process.md

 | Gradient Boosting (XGBoost)  | Tree-based | Boosting                        |
 | Gradient Boosting (LightGBM) | Tree-based | Boosting                        |

 Thus far, I dropped Ridge regression because the results were extremely similar to linear regression, and Lasso and ElasticNet because they were terrible.
+Using nested cross validation, I computed estimates of their out-of-sample prediction (last column).

 #### The Second Layer
 The second layer is a lot simpler: it requires just one (simple) model to aggregate the predictions of the first-layer models.
 It is also possible to feed the original data into the second layer model along with the first-layer predictions, but testing is required to assess if this helps to improve the overall predictive accuracy.